 How we deal with our circumstances usually determines how heavy or light the load will be.
-Our perspective and attitude determines how large or small that load will be, but we mustn’t allow our baggage to weigh us down.
+Our perspective and attitude determine how large or small that load will be, but we mustn’t allow our baggage to weigh us down.

-In other circumstances, we allow other people’s decisions to become ours.
-Even if their decisions become ours, we carry their decisions as if we’ve made those decisions ourselves.
+In other circumstances, we allow other people’s issues to become ours.
+Even if their decisions do become ours, we carry their issues, as if they’re our own.
 We allow what people say to cloud our judgment, making us feel bad and in some cases, ruining our lives.